-If you want to keep a pet in your home, please ask for our permission in writing.
+If you want to keep a pet in your home, please complete a pet application form which you can find on our website.
 If we do give you permission, please make sure that your pet does not cause a nuisance to others.
-Please note that we do not give permission for pets in flats unless they have direct access to the outside.